National Anthem Comparison

 Comoros and Madagascar, both Africa nations, take distinct approaches to their national anthems.
 Comoros's "The Union of the Islands" was written in 1978, while Madagascar's "Oh, Our Beloved Fatherland!" dates to 1958.

-Both anthems share themes of God / Faith and Love of homeland.
-Comoros additionally explores Unity, Freedom and Flag, while Madagascar also touches on Ancestors / Heritage and Hope.
+Both anthems share themes of God / Faith.
+Comoros additionally explores Unity, Freedom, Flag and Independence, while Madagascar also touches on Love of homeland, Ancestors / Heritage and Hope.

 The emotional tones differ: Comoros's anthem is Solemn, while Madagascar's is Hopeful.